Entry into the areas was through identically made doors built

 The incident occurred the cable testing laboratory that was located warehouse an

-examined for faults and tested see they continued meet the manufacturer’s specifications. enter the area, a
+examined for faults and tested see they continued meet the manufacturer’s specifications.2

 INTRODUCTION